 - ApexSQL Mask – for the Mask step to mask sensitive data in staging/development/QA environments

-ApexSQL DevOps toolkit comes in form of several solutions:
+ApexSQL DevOps toolkit comes in form of several database continuous integration solutions:

-Web dashboard – a standalone, web-based database build, test and deploy solution that does not require 3rd party host to work.
+Web dashboard – a standalone, web-based database-continuous integration solution.
+To build, test and deploy solution that does not require 3rd party host to work.
 Major advantage is that it does not depend on sourcing setup that various CI and Build servers require for creating pipelines and limitations that comes with them.
 Compared to other CI and CD solutions, the downside is that it does not have capability for non-database related projects to be deployed.
 This limitation can be somewhat avoided with the available Custom step, which allows execution of PowerShell scripts during a database project pipeline.
-If non-database related deployment projects can be constructed and executed through a PowerShell script, the Custom step is the way to do it.
+If non-database related deployment projects can be constructed and executed through a PowerShell script in a database continuous integration, the Custom step is the way to do it.

 - For more information about pipeline configuration see: Walkthrough example of configuring a SQL Server database continuous integration pipeline with the ApexSQL DevOps toolkit